 Terminated with male 8-pin modular plugs.

-Complies with individual characteristics established in TIA-568-C, and all addendums for Category 6 cable performance specification.
+Complies with individual characteristics established in TIA-568-C, and all addendums for category-6 cable performance specification.

 Nominal Impedance: 100 ohms plus or minus 15 per cent.
 Certified and capable of performing to a minimum of 250 MHz.